foldda/snappable/README.md

 ### Enflow Win_Service

 ## Summary

+Truly generic software components also mean they are freely interchangeable,  "generic" software components, we need a mechanism that allows the components to flexibly interface with each other to exchange data, without being bound by their different data models (tight-coupling).

 The Enflow component-based computing framework promotes high-level modular software re-use, by specifying a simple and practical open standard of software components and solution runtime, so both a component and a runtime can be independly developped, and are interchangible.